Study HR in South Africa

 Short Learning Programmes

-- Oxbridge Academy Short Course: Personnel Training
+- Oxbridge Academy Short Course: Releasing People from an Organisation

 - Oxbridge Academy Skills Certificate: Principles of Labour Relations